Microbiome sequencing & analysis

 Laborious workflows

-Typically, lengthy sample preparation requirements and long sequencing run times, reducing workflow efficiency.
+Typically lengthy sample preparation requirements and long sequencing run times, reducing workflow efficiency and increasing turnaround times.

 Understanding the true diversity and interactions of microorganisms in any given environment has historically been restricted by many factors, including the inability to culture the vast majority of microbes on artificial media.
-Developments in traditional sequencing technologies removed the need for culture, providing more detailed insights into microbiomes; however, many challenges remained, including the assembly of complete genomes, distinguishing closely related species, time to result, and sequencing infrastructure.
-This White paper reviews how nanopore sequencing is being used by researchers worldwide to meet these challenges, shedding new light on the composition and function of microbiomes — from the human gut to the most remote environments on Earth and beyond.
+Developments in legacy sequencing technologies removed the need for culture, providing more detailed insights into microbiomes; however, many challenges remained, including the assembly of complete genomes, distinguishing closely related species, lengthy turnaround times, and sequencing infrastructure.
+This white paper reviews how nanopore sequencing is being used by researchers worldwide to meet these challenges, shedding new light on the composition and function of microbiomes — from the human gut to the most remote environments on Earth and beyond.

 Interested in portable sequencing?